UbiquityRobotics/learn/quick_start/connecting.md

 # Connecting a Workstation for the First Time

 In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.  ("16.04" stands for "2016, April" and "LTS" stands for "Long Term Support" which means that the software is supported for 5 years.)

-It is also assumed that the workstation has WiFi capability.
+The workstation **must** have WiFi capability.
 Most laptops do, many desktops don't.

 *{Wayne:   We probably need to also mention that Windows and Mac platform need torun VirtualBox (or something that can run a `.vdi` file.}*